 Lence’s mojo was difficult to nail down.
 The classroom became electric when he arrived.
 And then he started to talk.
 And ask questions.
 When it came to our preconceived notions, Lence was a one-man wrecking crew.
 Our reaction to him was intellectual and visceral.
-In very interesting ways, we were never the same again.
 Ross Lence was a shock to our systems.
 He exposed us to the universe of ideas and the world of the mind.
 Resistance was futile.

 On the ride home through the noire of The Montrose I couldn’t help thinking back to those days of shock and awe.
 It’s been exactly 10 years since Ross went on his journey to the Divine Beyond.
 This is not the first time we celebrated his life and our good fortune.
 It won’t be the last.
 It never gets old.

 Ross Lence was professor of Political Theory at the University of Houston from 1971 ’til his death in 2006

 Lence was a Master Teacher with a program in his name – The Ross Lence Master Teacher Program, which is alive and well to this day at The Honors College at University of Houston